 Communications: The Communications Office will want to hear your piece of the UNH Law story.
 Please e-mail firstname.lastname@example.org for all website-related inquries and needs.

 Information Technology: Paul LaClair will help you with all of your hardware and software computer needs.
 Adam "A.J."
 Kierstead, Computer Services Technician and Media Producer, is also on hand, maintaining an extensive inventory of audio/visual and presentation equipment.
 Rich Mechaber is the database manager for the school's database driven systems.

-Dean's Office: Our interim dean is Jordan C. Budd.
-If you need to schedule a formal meeting with the dean, you'll want to make sure to talk to his administrative assistant (keeper of his very busy calendar and purveyor of an extensive desktop selection of candy), Linda Lugg.
+Dean's Office: Our dean is Megan Carpenter.
+If you need to schedule a formal meeting with the dean, you'll want to make sure to talk to her administrative assistant (and keeper of her very busy calendar), Mary O'Malley.

 Graduate Programs: Many of you attending UNH Law are here because of our graduate programs, which include the diploma in intellectual property, and master's and master of laws degrees in commerce and technology, intellectual property, and international criminal law and justice.
 UNH Law also offers joint JD/LLM degrees.